Montane Minimus Smock

 From 20-mile trail runs to multi-day backpacking trips, be prepared for wet and windy weather with the Montane Men's Minimus Smock.
 The ultralight Pertex Shield supplies a high level of waterproof and breathable performance while the Lycra-bound hood stays put in windy conditions.
 Plus, this five ounce jacket packs into a tennis-ball-sized stuff sack so you'll always have space to bring it along.

+On Sale.
 Free Shipping.
 Montane Men's Minimus Smock Jacket FEATURES of the Montane Men's Minimus Smock Jacket Pertex Shield + provides exceptionally high fabric breathability at 25,000 MVTR with a 20,000mm hydrostatic head Micro-taped seams throughout increase breathable surface area Articulated arms for reach high movement and tailored specifically to reduce hem lift Lycra bound hood ensures a snug fit around the face and a low profile underneath a climbing helmet Pre-elasticated rear hood gives a close fit for swift, effective weather protection Mesh lined front bib pocket sized to fit large maps and featuring a YKK Aqua Guard zip 1/2 length YKK Aqua Guard front zip with internal storm flap Lycra bound cuffs and hem to prevent weather entry and heat loss Lycra bound hem to prevent weather entry and heat loss 360deg 'Dusk Till Dawn' reflectivity Montane stuff sac perfect for storage on the move Activities: Trail Running / Backpacking / Mountain Marathon SPECIFICATIONS of the Montane Men's Minimus Smock Jacket Fit: Athletic mountain Weight: Zip: YKK Aqua Guard Pertex Shield + Denier: 15D + 40D Rip This product can only be shipped within the United States.
 Please don't hate us.